Bullet Train (film): Critical response

-On Rotten Tomatoes, 53% of 342 critics gave the film a positive review, with an average rating of 5.6/10.
-The website's critics consensus reads, "Bullet Trains colorful cast and high-speed action are almost enough to keep things going after the story runs out of track."
+The film received mixed reviews from critics.
 Metacritic gave the film a weighted average score of 49 out of 100, based on 61 critics, indicating "mixed or average" reviews.
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while PostTrak gave the film an 82% overall positive score, with 63% saying they would definitely recommend it.
+However, audiences widely praised the film; those polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while PostTrak gave the film an 82% overall positive score, with 63% saying they would definitely recommend it.

 Richard Roeper of the Chicago Sun-Times rated the film three and a half out of four stars, calling it "wildly entertaining" and praised the performances, "the creative and blood-spattered action sequences" and most of all the writing.
 Peter Debruge of Variety wrote, "Bullet Train feels like it comes from the same brain as Snatch, wearing its pop style on its sleeve – a Kill Bill-like mix of martial arts, manga and gabby hitman movie influences, minus the vision or wit that implies."

 Robbie Collin of The Daily Telegraph gave the film a one out of five scoring, saying, "As a motor-mouthing smart-ass, the 58-year-old Pitt is badly miscast – every detail here seems tailored to Ryan Reynolds, director David Leitch's Deadpool collaborator –the film's bulging cast and bloated running time recalls those all-star capers of the 1960s: imagine It's a Mad, Mad, Mad, Mad World crossed with a migraine."
 In a two out of five review, Clarisse Loughrey of The Independent said, "Pitt's funny here, but Bullet Train feels so try-hard in its quirky theatrics that it's a little like watching a kid repeatedly calling for their mother's attention before they cartwheel into a brick wall."
 Donald Clark of The Irish Times earned a two out of five scoring, stating that "the plot is a tagliatelle of insubstantiality.
 Just assume that everyone is set to double-cross everyone else.
 The dialogue, alas, dwells far too much in the pop-culture miasma that may be Quentin Tarantino's most regrettable gift to the culture."